mozilla/rust-code-analysis/rust-code-analysis-book/src/commands/nodes.md

 - `-I`: Glob filter for selecting files by extension (e.g., `*.js`, `*.rs`).
 - `-f`: Flag to search for nodes of a specific type (e.g., errors).

-This command will find and list all syntax errors in the specified code.

 ## Counting Nodes